rickstaa/tmux-notify/README.md

 Feel free to open [a pull](https://github.com/ChanderG/tmux-notify/pulls) request or [issue](https://github.com/ChanderG/tmux-notify/issues) if you think your shell prompt suffix should be included by default.

+### Enable telegram channel notifications

+To enable telegram channel notifications, put `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel name'` in the `.tmux.conf` config file.
+You can get your telegram bot id by creating a bot using [BotFather](https://core.telegram.org/bots#6-botfather) and your channel id by sending your channel invite link to the `@username_to_id_bot` bot.

 ## How does it work

 The pretty naive approach.
 Checks if pane content ends with the bash prompt suffixes mentioned above every 10 seconds.